ljonesdesign/INLS161-2021-spring/docs/14-data-database.md

 Absolute Reference: | <b>$</b>A<b>$</b>2 |  enter dollar sign in front of column <b>and</b> row reference Mixed Reference: | <b>$</b>A2 or A<b>$</b>2 | enter dollar sign in front of column <b>or</b> row reference

 ## VLOOKUP Demo

 Here is an excel file you can download if you want to follow along in class: [VLOOKUP Examples](https://github.com/ljonesdesign/161-recitations/raw/master/docs/files/jones-vlookup-examples-v2.xlsx).
 I put in some Star Wars and Harry Potter data to make it a little more fun.
 We will practice this a lot.

-With all that practice, you can now go download the file for your [VLOOKUP task](https://github.com/ljonesdesign/161-recitations/raw/master/docs/files/spreadsheets.vlookup-example.xlsx) and get in done in a minute.

 ## SQL